KaiKoiKarp/Anime-Analysis-Repo/README.md

 2. F1 Score

 ## Conclusion
 Decision Tree Classification is relatively inaccurate, they are deterministic in the sense that there is no randomness to split the data, and they tend to overfit.
+Other machine learning models should be used instead.

 MultiLayer Perceptron showed the best performance follwed by K Neighbours Classifier, Random Forest, Logistic Regression, and lastly, Decision Tree.